-The maintenance activities for the Sustainable Drainage Systems (SuDS) are fully paid for by the developer, unless they have been adopted by an statutory authority such as the local council.
-This adoption can be achieved through the use of the Section 106 agreement/separate agreement with the City, district, town or parish council.
+The Sustainable Drainage Systems (SuDS) maintenance activities are fully paid for by the developer unless adopted by a statutory authority such as the local council.
+This adoption can be achieved using the Section 106 agreement/separate agreement with the City, district, town or parish council.
 As part of this agreement, a service management company or private individual/individuals pay Commuted Sums for maintenance.

-Sustainable drainage systems SuDS can also be maintained by the local water company using an adoption process.
-The sustainable drainage system design must follow the rules given in the Design and Construction Guidance (DCG) document.
+The local water company can also maintain sustainable drainage systems.
+SuDS can also be supported by the local water company using an adoption process.
+The sustainable system design must follow the rules in the Design and Construction Guidance (DCG) document.
 These rules apply to all water and sewerage companies in England from 1 April 2020.

 What is a drainage assessment or SuDS report?

-A drainage assessment is a specific requirement set out by the lead local flood authority for all major applications.
+A drainage assessment is a specific requirement for all major applications by the lead local flood authority.
 The Drainage Assessment may be part of the Flood Risk Assessment or vice versa.
-A drainage assessment includes the best practice design for the safe disposal of surface water run-off and includes information on the detailed design, management and maintenance of surface water management systems.
+A drainage assessment includes the best practice design for the safe disposal of surface water run-off.
+It includes information on the detailed design, management and maintenance of surface water management systems.

-For some councils, soakaway tests to BRE365 need to be undertaken at planning stage.
+For some councils, soakaway tests to BRE365 must be undertaken at the planning stage.

 It depends.
-As a rule, a public sewer becomes public when two pipes from different sites/dwelling areas joint into a manhole.
-If the manholes at which the two pipes join and the pipe downstream is a public sewer then Thames Water is responsible for its maintenance.
+As a rule, a public sewer becomes public when two pipes from different sites/dwelling areas join into a manhole.
+If the manholes at which the two pipes join and the pipe downstream is a public sewer, Thames Water is responsible for its maintenance.